ANL-CESAR/XSBench/README.txt

 work (as these are dependent on your machine).
 The library path can be specified in the makefile, and the header path is specified in the XSBench_header.h file.

+To select the performance counters you are interested in, open the file papi.c and alter the events[] array to the events you would like to count.

 ==============================================================================
 Running on ANL BlueGene/Q (Vesta & Mira)